Tom Craddick: Texas House of Representatives

 Since 2011, as the longest serving member, Craddick has held the title of "Dean of the House".
+In January 2019, he achieved 50 years in the Texas House.
 Since 2021, he has shared the title with Senfronia Thompson, the longest serving female representative.

-On November 6, 2012, when Craddick won his 23rd term in the Texas House, his daughter Christi was easily elected as a Republican to the Texas Railroad Commission, the state's oil and gas regulatory body.
+In March 2011, Craddick collapsed at the State Capitol while speaking about a bill in front of the Transportation Committee.
+His office later said that he was not seriously injured and it was related to a leg problem that Craddick was healing from.

-In the general election held on November 6, 2018, Craddick won his 26th term in the legislature with 37,504 votes (80.3 percent), he defeated the Democratic candidate, Spencer Bounds, who polled 9,207 votes (19.7 percent).
-In this same election, Craddick's daughter, Christi Craddick, won her second term as a Republican member of the Texas Railroad Commission.
+Beginning in 2011, Craddick tried to get a bill passed banning texting while driving.
+In 2011, Governor Rick Perry vetoed Craddick's bill, after it made its way through the House and Senate.
+In 2013, his bill, House Bill 63, passed in the House but died in the Senate.
+Craddick attributed the bill not passing to Senator Robert Nichols refusing to put the bill up for a vote in the Senate Transportation committee, which he chaired.
+In March 2015, the Texas House Transportation Committee unanimously passed House Bill 80, authored by Craddick, banning texting while driving.
+This bill never made it to the full House.
+On May 17, 2019, the Senate amended Craddick's bill, House Bill 62, with a vote of 23-8, in favor.
+The House passed Craddick's bill with the Senate amendments, with a vote of 123-17, in favor.
+On June 6, 2017, House Bill 62 was signed into law by Governor Greg Abbott, effective September 1, 2017.

-On May 27, 2023, Craddick voted against the impeachment of Texas attorney general Ken Paxton.
+In 2023, Craddick authored a bill to replace "mental retardation" in Texas Government Codes to "intellectual disability".
+This was signed into law by Governor Abbott in May 2023.

-On July 1, 2025, Craddick announced he would be running in 2026 for his 30th term and currently has no primary Republican challenger, as of July 2025.
+On July 1, 2025, Craddick announced he would be running in 2026 for his 30th term.
+He ran unopposed in the Republican primary and is running against Democrat Cathy Broadrick in the general election.

 Speaker of the House

-On January 11, 2003, after thirty-four years in the House, Craddick became the first Republican Speaker in more than 130 years.
+On January 11, 2003, after thirty-four years in the House, Craddick became the first Republican Speaker in more than 130 years, since the era of Reconstruction Era.
 He held the presiding officer's position for six years.
-The state went from $10 billion dollar deficit to $10 billion dollar surplus.
+During his speakership, the state went from $10 billion dollar budget deficit to $10 billion dollar surplus.

 In December 2006, Craddick faced credible challenges to his re-election as Speaker for the Eightieth Texas Legislature: Brian McCall (R-Plano), Jim Pitts (R-Waxahachie), and Senfronia Thompson (D-Houston), all of whom announced candidacies for the speakership.
 In early January, McCall withdrew and endorsed Pitts.

 Supporters of Pitts pressed for a secret ballot in order to avoid retribution should their efforts fail, while Craddick had maintained all along that he had more than the minimum number of votes needed for re-election.
 When the secret ballot measure failed, Pitts withdrew, and Craddick was re-elected to a third term as Speaker on January 9, 2007, by a vote of 121-27.